org-formation/org-formation-cli/README.md

 |ServiceControlPolicies|Reference or list of References |This property is optional. <br/><br/>Reference or list of References to [ServiceControlPolicy](#servicecontrolpolicy) resources that must be enforced on all accounts (including master account) within the AWS Organization.|

 **Note** It is currently not supported to nest organizational units (have an OU as the parent of another OU).
 It is also not possible to add a MasterAccount resource to an OU.

+**!Ref** Returns the physical id of the OrganizationalUnit resource.

 **Example**